Tony Packo's Cafe: M*A*S*H

-Tony Packo's Cafe gained world-wide fame when M*A*S*H character Maxwell Klinger, who was played by Toledo native Jamie Farr, made mention of the restaurant as his favorite eatery.
+Tony Packo's Cafe gained world-wide fame when M*A*S*H character Maxwell Klinger, who was portrayed by Toledo native Jamie Farr, mentioned the restaurant as his favorite eatery.
 Tony Packo's was mentioned in six episodes of the series.

 In the season 4 (1976) episode "The Interview", Klinger says to interviewer Clete Roberts, "Incidentally, if you're ever in Toledo, Ohio, on the Hungarian side of town, Tony Packo's, greatest Hungarian hot dogs, with chili peppers, 35 cents, and a cold beer!"

 In the Season 6 (1977) "The Grim Reaper", Klinger and a wounded soldier, Private Danker, exchange nostalgic memories of Toledo.
 Danker says he had his last Hungarian hot dog just three days before he shipped out for Korea.
 After Danker has been sent home, he sends Klinger some Packo's Hungarian hot dogs and chili peppers, which Klinger shares with Hawkeye Pierce, B.J.
 Hunnicutt, and Charles Winchester.

 In the Season 7 (1978) episode "Dear Sis", Klinger relays to Father Mulcahy about his dream of "Christmas tree, 10 feet high.
 Strung with an endless chain of Packo's Hungarian hot dogs.
 And up on top, dressed like an angel, is my ex-wife, Laverne."

 The season 8 (1980) episode "Dreams" features the visual of Tony Packo's in the M*A*S*H series.
 Here, Klinger falls asleep out of exhaustion and dreams he is walking through the windswept deserted streets of Toledo.
 He looks through the shop window of Tony Packo's, but he only sees the 4077th Operating Room with Colonel Potter gesturing to him.
 The patient turns to look at him and Klinger finds that the patient is himself.
 (The address as seen on the restaurant store front, 1902 Front Street, is accurate, but the scene was filmed on a set and not on location.)

 In the Season 9 (1980) episode "A War for All Seasons", the hospital unit orders a batch of sausage casings from Tony Packo's to use in a blood-filtering machine (a crude artificial kidney).

 In the season 11 (1983) finale "Goodbye, Farewell and Amen" (the series' two-and-a-half hour final episode), when Klinger finds out that B.J. has received his orders to return home, he says, "Boy, what a lucky guy.
 I'd give anything to be back in Toledo.
-Sitting in Packo's with the guys, having a beer and eating a dog while the chili sauce drips down your arm..."
+Sitting in Packo's with the guys, having a beer and eating a dog while the chili sauce drips down your arm ..."

 The actual Tony Packo's restaurant exhibits memorabilia from M*A*S*H on the premises, including the prop box used for the sausage casings in "A War for All Seasons".